MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

     >**Note:** Because the Azure portal doesn't support IE11 anymore, you'll have to use the Microsoft Edge Browser for this task.

-1. Within the Remote Desktop session to the **az104-10-vm1** Azure virtual machine, select the Windows Start button, search and open **Microsoft edge** browse to the [Azure portal](https://portal.azure.com), and sign in using your credentials.
+1. Within the Remote Desktop session to the **az104-10-vm1** Azure virtual machine, select the Windows Start button, search and open **Microsoft Edge** browse to the [Azure portal](https://portal.azure.com), and sign in using your credentials.

 1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>